shane030716/programming-problems/src/README.md

 ### [Coin Change](CoinChange.java)

-Given an amount of money in cents, and the list of all the different coin denominations for this currency, find how many different ways can you make an exact change for this value.
+Given an amount of money in cents, and the list of all the different coin denominations for this currency, find how many different ways you can make a change for this amount.
 (Suppose you have unlimited supply of all the coins)

 This problem could include two parts.